-Having understood the anomaly in depending on one sector in the economy, efforts have been made by several Nigerian governments in their policies to diversify the economy into sectors-such as: agriculture; manufacturing; tourism; theatre & Arts; etc.
+Having understood the anomaly in depending on one sector in the economy, efforts had been made by several Nigerian governments in their policies to diversify the economy into sectors-such as: agriculture; manufacturing; tourism; theatre & Arts; etc.

 In 1976-1979, the policies of Green Revolution (GR) and Operation Feed the Nations (OPNs) were adopted to diversify the Nigerian economy from monoeconomy.
 This effort was nipped in the bud, when another government took over powers.
-Though stringent efforts were made by the administration, in terms of policy formulation in diversifying the economy.
-The policy instructed the financial institutions (.i.e., Universal Banks) via Central Bank of Nigeria to make 40% of its total credit facilities available for farmers who wielded into farming with minimum interest rate.
-These credit facilities enable the farmers to buy modern farming facilities instead of the crude tools for farming, in the end food would be surplus, wealth and employment would be generated, and/or foreign earnings from exports [8].
-Dwindling in agricultural sector outcomes or outputs continued till the introduction Structural Adjustment Programme (SAP) in 1986, in the bid that the agricultural sector would be revamped in order to support the diversification stride of the government policy, in the end the policy could not achieve its objectives as well as revamping the agricultural sector.
+Though stringent efforts were made by the succeeded administration, in terms of policy formulation in diversifying the economy.
+Under the policy the financial institutions (.i.e., Universal Banks) were instructed via Central Bank of Nigeria to make 40% of their total credit facilities available for farmers (peasants) who wielded into farming with minimum cost of borrowing (.i.e., interest rate).
+These credit facilities enable the farmers (peasants) to buy modern farming facilities instead of the crude tools for farming, in the end, food would be made surplus, wealth and employments would be generated, and/or foreign earnings from exports [8].
+Dwindling in agrarian sector outcomes or outputs continued till the introduction of the Structural Adjustment Programme (SAP) in 1986, in the bid that the agricultural sector would be revamped in order to support the diversification stride of the government policy, in the end the policy could not achieve its objectives as well as revamping the agrarian sector.

 The decline in the crude oil sector most recently has reawakening the Nigerian government about the danger of monoeconomy, which has pervaded the economy since early 1970s.
 This has called for long rigorous discourse and debate among the policymakers.
 There has been a consensus among them to diversify the economy.
-Inspite of the fact that crude oil is the mainstay of Nigerian economy, agricultural (agrarian) sector still gives about 70% of employment to the active population, import substituting sector, providing raw materials and/or serve as intermediate goods, reduction of poverty [9].
+Inspite of the fact that crude oil is the mainstay of the Nigerian economy, agrarian sector still gives about 80% of employment to the active population, import substituting sector, providing raw materials and/or serve as intermediate goods, and reduction of poverty [9].

-The agricultural (agrarian) sector has a direct and statistically significant relationship with economic growth of Nigeria.
-This is measured through: (i) government revenue from taxes; standard of living; infrastructural development; its share to GNP; employment generations; educational level; manpower development, etc.
+The agricultural sector has a direct and statistically significant relationship with economic growth of Nigeria.
+This is measured through: (i) government revenue from taxes; standards of living; infrastructural developments; its share to GNP; employment generations; educational levels; manpower developments, etc.

-The World has acknowledged that the agricultural (agrarian) sector inspite of its neglect still remains the source of economic vibrancy in the developed and developing economies.
+The World has acknowledged in fact that the agrarian sector inspite of its neglect still remains the source of economic vibrancy in the developed and developing economies.